solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

     order by writes desc;
     ```

 9. Review the backendtype of `client_backend`, object of `relation`, context of `normal` and the `extends` column value.
-Because you were adding data to an existing table, you are performing `extends` operations.
+Because the previous queries were adding data to an existing table, these are shown as `extends` operations.

 Some common uses for this data include: